Bayesian mixture models (in)consistency for the number of clusters: Simulation study

 where $w= (w_1,w_2,w_3)$ are the weights, which we fix as $w= (0.5, 0.3, 0.2)$, and $N(x \mid \mu_i, \Sigma)$ is a multivariate Gaussian distribution with mean $\mu_i$ and covariance matrix $\Sigma$.
 We considered the following parameters for the mean and the covariance matrix:

 Here, the dimension of the kernel parameter $\theta = (\mu,\Sigma)$ is $d=5$ (2 for $\mu$ and 3 for $\Sigma$).
 In this setting, we generated a sequence of datasets with $n=\{20, 200, 2000, 20000\}$, such that the smaller datasets are subsets of the larger ones.
 The number of components of the Dirichlet multinomial process is set to $K=10$, thus satisfying the overfitted condition $K\geq K_0$.
-We chose the maximum parameter of the Dirichlet distribution, $\bar \alpha = \alpha/K$, according to the intuition of \cite{rousseau2011asymptotic} results.
+We chose the maximum parameter of the Dirichlet distribution, $\Bar{\alpha} = \alpha/K$, according to the intuition of \cite{rousseau2011asymptotic} results.
 To obtain vanishing weights for extra components, the parameter $\bar \alpha$ should be less than $d/2=2.5$.
-We consider the following values: $\Bar \alpha \in \{0.01, 1, 2.5, 3\}$.
+We consider the following values: $\Bar{\alpha} \in \{0.01, 1, 2.5, 3\}$.
 We used the Markov chain Monte Carlo (MCMC) sampler proposed by \cite{malsiner-walli_model-based_2016}\footnote{The code is available at \href{https://github.com/dbystrova/BNPconsistency}{https://github.com/dbystrova/BNPconsistency}.}.
-Although the proposed algorithm allows using a hyperprior on the parameter $\alpha$ and shrinkage priors on the component means, we have used the basic version with standard priors on parameters (see details in Appendix~\ref{an:simulation}).
-Also in Appendix \ref{an:simulation}, we further the investigation and consider cases where parameter $\Bar{\alpha}$ is not fixed.
+Although the proposed algorithm allows us to use a hyperprior on the parameter $\alpha$ and shrinkage priors on the component means, we have used the basic version with standard priors on parameters.
+See details on the number of iterations and simulation practical information in Appendix~\ref{an:simulation}.
 Two situations are considered.
 In the first case, the prior expected number of clusters is fixed, which leads to decreasing parameter $\alpha$ at a rate asymptotically equivalent to $\log(n)^{-1}$.
 In the second case, we introduce a prior distribution on $\Bar{\alpha}$.